FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Introduction

-To address the shortcomings of HeteroFL, we propose a federated model compression mechanism for model heterogeneity in FL, \system, which enables multiple devices to train heterogeneous local models with different computational complexities.
-Our key idea is to compress the large model into small models using low-rank factorization and distribute the compressed model to resource-constrained devices to achieve the local training.
-Specifically, \system factorizes deep neural networks (DNNs) to a small and factorized form while preserving the model's capacity.
-Subsequently, the server will gather the trained heterogeneous local models from the selected clients and recover each local model to a full-rank model in the same network architecture.
-Next, the global model can be easily aggregated from these recovered full-rank models.
-Note that both model factorization and model shape alignment are computed on the server, which is efficient and reduces communication costs.
-Overall, the contributions of this paper are as follows:
+To address the aforementioned shortcomings, we propose a federated model compression mechanism for model heterogeneity in FL, \system, which enables multiple devices to train heterogeneous local models with different computing capacities and communication capabilities.
+Our key idea is to compress a large model into small models using low-rank factorization and distribute the compressed models to resource-constrained devices which perform local training.
+Specifically, \system factorizes deep neural networks (DNNs) into a hybrid network architecture, preserving the model's capacity.
+Subsequently, the server gathers the trained heterogeneous local models from the selected clients and transforms each local model into a full-rank model shape.
+Then, the global model is easily aggregated from these transformed local models.
+Note that the model factorization is computed on the server, which does not introduce extra computation overhead for the clients.

-\begin{itemize} \item \system is the first work that utilizes the low-rank factorization mechanisms of DNNs to solve the model heterogeneity challenge in federated learning. \item Our approach outperforms the current state-of-the-art, i.e., HeteroFL, and significantly reduces the communication costs for model training. \item Our extensive experiments and analysis on various benchmark datasets and FL settings demonstrate the efficiency and effectiveness of our proposed approach. \end{itemize}